David-Mulder/paper-datatable/components/paper-datatable/docs/events.md

 Events
 ===
-All properties with a `notifies` label in the API reference will trigger a `propertyName-changed` event.
-Beyond that the element also exposes a fair number of custom events which are documented here.
+All properties with a `notifies` label in the API references will trigger a `propertyName-changed` event.
+Beyond that the element also exposes a few custom events which are documented here.
 One of the best ways to find events is simply be exploring the [event explorer](events.html).

 `<paper-datatable>` and `<paper-datatable-column>`
 ===
 Taps
 ---

+ - `row-tap` is triggered when a user taps anywhere on a row.
+The `item` of the row can be found in the `detail` object.
-There is a `row-tap` event for when a users taps on a row, and a `cell-tap` event for a specific cell. `cell-tap` can be listened for both on `paper-datatable` and `paper-datatable-column`.
-Row tap can be cancelled using `event.preventDefault()` which will prevent the row from getting selected.
+   This event can be cancelled using `event.preventDefault()` which will prevent the row from getting selected.
+ - `cell-tap` on `<paper-datatable>` is triggered whenever any cell is tapped containing both the `item` and `column` in the `detail` object.
+ - `cell-tap` on `<paper-datatable-column>` is triggered whenever a cell in that column is tapped.
+It contains only the `item` of the current row.

 Selections
 ---